 There are three main types of bike locks: chain and padlocks, U-locks and cable locks.
 Good quality bike locks are often made from hardened steel.

 U-Locks, (also known as D-Locks) are made from thick hardened steel and are rigid in shape.
 Their shape makes it easy to mount to your bicycle when it's not in use, so no need to carry it on you.
 U-Locks are an absolute must-have weapon here.

 Chain and padlock is the second most popular form of security.
 They are built of heavy hardened steel links and come encased in cloth or vinyl.
-It also provides flexibility and ease in maneuvering the chain through your bike.
+It also provides flexibility and ease in maneuvering the chain through your bike and the item you are securing it against.
+Chain and padlocks can be bulky, so always best carried in a backpack.
+Lastly, make sure you have the corresponding padlock key or opt for a combination one, so it's one less thing to carry.

 Cable locks tend to come in longer lengths than chains.
 They are usually either an aluminium steel alloy cable or hardened steel cable.
-To avoid scratches cable locks are encased in a thick coating or in a tube of vinyl.
+To avoid scratches, cable locks are encased in a thick coating or in a tube of vinyl.
 Most cable locks come with a built-in locking mechanism or a loop on both ends for a padlock.
 Cable locks are generally used when your bike is within eyesight due to their lighter weight.

 Use a combination of the above to secure your bike.
 Why?
 It means that the thief will need to use two different tools to break through them both to get to your bike.
 So with more time required to break your bike's locks, the more likely the thief will then simply take a pass on your bike.

 2. Lock your bike properly

 Now that you have invested in a good quality lock, it’s no use if you don’t secure your bike properly with it.
 Letting the lock touch the ground means thieves can break it with a sledgehammer.
 Having your lock hang loose is also not a good idea.
 This allows bolt cutters to get around them easily.